Tucupita Marcano Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.
+- The Brewers have a 4.05 team ERA that ranks 14th across all MLB pitching staffs.

-- The Brewers' 3.99 team ERA ranks 14th across all league pitching staffs.
+- Brewers pitchers combine to give up 106 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Peralta makes the start for the Brewers, his 16th of the season.
-He is 5-7 with a 4.54 ERA and 89 strikeouts in 81 1/3 innings pitched.
+- Burnes (5-5) takes the mound for the Brewers in his 17th start of the season.
+He's put together a 4.10 ERA in 94 1/3 innings pitched, with 89 strikeouts.

-- In his most recent appearance on Saturday against the Cleveland Guardians, the righty went five innings, giving up three earned runs while surrendering four hits.
+- His last time out was on Sunday against the Cleveland Guardians, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.